Wooden sign outside of front stairs to house that says "Beware of spiders"

 So do natural spider repellents work?

 Short answer — yes.
-Longer answer — it depends on the spider and the repellent, but most spider species are inclined to be as revolted by some scents as we are by their very existence.
+Longer answer — it depends on the spider and the repellent, but most spider species are extremely turned off by some scents, which we can use to keep our homes spider-free.
+Natural spider repellents are generally based on the scent compounds below.

 Essential oil dropper illustration

-What scents will deter spiders?
+What scents deter spiders?

 In general, spiders are averse to a variety of scents, including: